TheBunkerCoin/alpenglow/README.md

-# Alpenglow
+# Alpenglow (BunkerCoin)

-Research reference implementation of the Alpenglow consensus protocol.
+Adapted version of the reference implementation of the Alpenglow consensus protocol, for the BunkerCoin Blockchain.

 ![Latency Histogram for Random Leaders](./latency_histogram.png)

 ## Getting Started